brianzelip/netlify-theory/README.md

 The old way was based on leveraging GitHub for everything.
 They do a great job of seamlessly integrating projects as sub directoris of a central, custom domain-enabled repo.

 What's happened over time though, is my GitHub is messy!
 This is because GitHub is also a place for me to experiment and discover.
-And because they seamlessly integrate projects as sub directories, I don't have an explicit list of what's published behind my brianzelip.githu.io/.
-This approach will solve these issues by explicitly planning out and documenting what should be, and what is, published.
+And because they seamlessly integrate projects as sub directories, I don't have an explicit list of what's published behind my brianzelip.github.io/.
+I have to go through each repo via the GH interface and look up the status of each project.
+This is wack and too hands-on.

+The approach outlined herein will solve these issues by explicitly planning out and documenting what should be, and what is, published.

 ## 1. Protocol